Next date: Saturday, March 14, 2026 | 10:00 AM to 12:00 PM

 Get hands-on experience to tackle invasive plants!
 Join the city's Stewardship Coordinator for a free basic training to learn how to identify, monitor, and remove invasive plants commonly found in yards and parks.

-Attendees who complete this training have the option to apply to become a Certified Forest Rescuer with the additional completion of 4 volunteer hours.
-Once certified, Forest Rescuers are permitted to work independently in city parks to restore habitat areas in partnership with urban forestry staff.
+Attendees who complete this training have the option to apply to become a Certified Forest Rescuer with the additional completion of four volunteer hours.
+Once certified, Forest Rescuers are permitted to work independently in city parks to restore habitat areas in collaboration with urban forestry staff.

 Stacy C. Sherwood Community Center, 3740 Blenheim Blvd, 22030, View Map